 Jeremiah 15:18 “Why is my pain perpetual, and my wound incurable, [which] refuseth to be healed? wilt thou be altogether unto me as a liar, [and as] waters [that] fail?”

-We see that Jeremiah believed God would protect him from all harm, and that included wounds and sickness.
+We see that Jeremiah believed God would protect him from all harm, and that included pains and wounds.
 Jeremiah is extremely bold in his questioning of why God allowed this to happen to him.
-He is saying, “Can I believe you or not”?
+He is saying, “Can I trust you or not”?

 Jeremiah 15:19 “Therefore thus saith the LORD, If thou return, then will I bring thee again, [and] thou shalt stand before me: and if thou take forth the precious from the vile, thou shalt be as my mouth: let them return unto thee; but return not thou unto them.”

-The Lord reprimanded Jeremiah for self-pity and impatience.
-He had to have the proper posture before God and repent.
-If he did so, he would discern true values (“take forth the precious,” a figure drawn from removing pure metal for dross), and have the further privilege of being God’s mouthpiece.
+The LORD reprimanded Jeremiah for self-pity and impatience.
+He had to assume the proper posture before God and repent.
+If he did so, he would discern true values (“take forth the precious,” a figure drawn from extracting pure metal from dross), and have the further privilege of being God’s mouthpiece.
 Let sinners change to his values, but let him never compromise to theirs.
 As a man who is to assay and test others (6:27-30), he must first assay himself (compare Moses, in Exodus 4:22-26).